quixio/quix-streams/docs/subscribe.md

     }
     ```

-## Subscribe raw Kafka messages
+## Subscribing to raw Kafka messages

-Quix Streams uses an internal protocol which is both data and speed optimized so we do encourage you to use it, but you need to use Quix Streams on both producer and consumer sides as of today.
-We have plans to support most common formats in near future, but custom formats will always need to be handled manually.

-For this, we have created a way to [publish](publish.md#publish-raw-kafka-messages) and [subscribe](subscribe.md#subscribe-raw-kafka-messages) to the raw, unformatted messages and work with them as bytes.
-This gives you the ability to implement the protocol as needed and convert between formats.
+Quix Streams uses an internal protocol which is both data and speed optimized, but you do need to use the library for both the producer and consumer.
+Custom formats need to be handled manually.
+To enable this, the library provides the ability to [publish](publish.md#publish-raw-kafka-messages) and [subscribe](subscribe.md#subscribe-raw-kafka-messages) to the raw, unformatted messages, and to work with them as bytes.
+This gives you the means to implement the protocol as needed and convert between formats.

 === "Python"